 As I mentioned before, there are no useful functions this drone is able to do compared to other drones in its price range which have more or less similar portability due to their size.

 Battery life is shorter than all DJI Drones even though it is being flown by just one battery and not 2 batteries like most of its competitors.
 No obstacle avoidance means that hitting a rock while flying will probably knock off a propeller or damage the drone itself.

 Maverick’s conclusion about Spark:

 If you’re deciding between buying an inspire 1, Mavic pro or Mavic 2 and a Spark, think to yourself which you would use the most and how often.
-For myself, I’d much rather have a Mavic 2 or even a DJI Phantom 4 over this drone because they all have many more functions while only being slightly bigger/heavier than a Spark.
+I’d much rather have a Mavic 2 or even a DJI Phantom 4 over this drone because they all have many more functions while only being slightly bigger/heavier than a Spark.

 If it were up to me, I wouldn’t buy a Spark but instead, save up a bit longer and get something that’s actually useful in the long run.

 5 FAQ about Spark Vs Mavic Mini Drone